braedongough/typescript-workshop/README.md

 Each section will include a lesson, exercise, and solution.

+`lesson.md` will contain the plan and notes for each section.

 `lesson/` will act as out scratch pad during the lesson.

 Within `exercise/` you'll find an `exercise.md` which outlines what you'll need to do.